latouchek/OSP17-AIO/VM-migration/README.md

    - **File System Checks**: Run file system checks and repairs if there were any indications of file system issues.

    Using `virt-customize` or similar tools, you can make these adjustments safely without needing to boot the VM, thus preventing potential boot failures and ensuring a smoother transition into the OpenStack environment.
 This approach also allows for automation and scripting, making it easier to apply consistent changes across multiple VM images.

+## Example 3: Using the Conversion Appliance

+In Progress.....